cadalyjr/pchem_intro/docs/math.md

     - FTC
     - Something like an Integral table
     - Doing integrals with polar coordinates
-    - multiple integrals at once
+    - Multiple integrals at once
     - Summation

 ## **Algebra and other Number Manipulation Skills:**